SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

       // Let's ask the builder to generate all the required hardware Builder(s01, s12)

-There is also a set of "all in one" builders that you can instanciate to help yourself.
+There is also a set of "all in one" builders that you can instantiate to help yourself.

 For instance there is the NodesBuilder class which can be used to create sequentially staged pipelines :